MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/data-collection-tabbed.md

   - When available you can manage changes from the Azure portal.

-  - Changes allow Microsoft to seamlessly update the environment with new or improved functionality, when applicable.
+  - When applicable, changes allow Microsoft to seamlessly update the environment with new or improved functionality.

 - **Improved compliance:** Allows the telemetry and diagnostic data to be compliant with data uploads as per regional service and data residency requirements.